Skip to main content Skip to footer

 The Toledo Area Regional Transit Authority has a history of not just connecting northwest Ohioans to their community, but of efforts to make that community a healthier place.

-As one example, TARTA continues to make progress on its TARTA Zero initiative, an effort to add electric and zero-emission vehicles to both the paratransit and fixed-route fleets.
+As one example, TARTA continues to make progress on its TARTA Zero initiative, an effort to add electric and zero-emission vehicles to all parts of its fleet.

-The first of those hit the road in late 2023, with the debut of a plug-in Ford Transit to TARTA’s paratransit fleet and the introduction of chargers to the garage at TARTA Move (130 Knapp Street).
-Four more plug-in paratransit vehicles arrived in 2024 and early 2025.
+The first of those hit the road in late 2023, with the debut of plug-in Ford Transit to TARTA’s paratransit fleet and the introduction of chargers to the garage at TARTA Move (130 Knapp Street).
+To date, Move has 6 electric vehicles on the road.

 Empowering people to make connections.